MEF-BDA503/pj-nesipoglud/index.md

 + [Here](files/Homework2.html) is my interesting dataset that I want to analyze.

+## UDACITY

+I completed Lessons "What is EDA", "R Basics", "Explore One Variable" and solve Problem Set: Explore One Variable

 ## Diamonds Price Estimation
 + [Here](files/Diamonds.html) is Diamonds Price Estimation consists of explanatory analysis and prediction of diamonds